amchagas/academic-kickstart/content/authors/andre/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

 Hi!
 Welcome to my personal website.

 I'm passionate about open science and open source hardware, and how those two can be used to increase science and educations reach all over.
 I have a background in Neurosciences and have been developing affordable open science hardware and teaching others to do so via workshops, talks and outreach events.

-I started [Open Neuroscience](https://www.open-neuroscience.com), and volunteer at [Trend in Africa](https://www.trendinafrica.org) as an open source adviser and by organizing and running Open Labware workshops.
+I started [Open Neuroscience](<https://open-neuroscience.com>), and volunteer at [Trend in Africa](<https://www.trendinafrica.org>) as an open source adviser and by organizing and running Open Labware workshops.

-Currently I work at the [Department of Neurosciences](http://www.sussex.ac.uk/sussexneuroscience/) in the University of Sussex, where I develop equipment to support research labs.
-For more details on those projects check the [Open Sussex Neuroscience page](https://sussex-neuroscience.github.io/)
+Currently I work at the [Department of Neurosciences](<http://www.sussex.ac.uk/sussexneuroscience/>) in the University of Sussex, where I develop equipment to support research labs.
+For more details on those projects check the [Open Sussex Neuroscience page](<https://sussex-neuroscience.github.io/>)

+On my spare time I offer consultancy services around open science hardware through [Prometheus Science](<https://prometheus-science.com>).
+If you need to replicate a methods paper, or if you'd like something custom built for your lab, get in touch!

-If you like to get in touch, drop me a line using the contact form at the end of this page!
+If you would like to get in touch, drop me a line using the [contact form](#contact) at the end of this page!